regorxxx/ajquery-xxx/_readme.txt

 				'[African] > Ali Farka Touré > Ali & Toumani'; '[African]' And 'Ali Farka Touré' could be clicked to directly jump to those (like pressing the back button multiple times);
+		cha:	Progress bar text is now cut to ensure it's displayed on a single line;
+		cha:	Progress bar tooltip now displays the full playing now info (helper2);
+		cha:	Changed 'Sort by...', 'Rename', 'Add' (Extended controls) and 'Browse to...'
+(Browse files) popups from native modal popups to HTML ones (should work in more browsers and be future-proof).
+Colors also change according to theme;
+		cha:	Simplified 'Search media library' panel UI;
+		cha:	Simplified 'Sort by...' prompt info;
 		cha:	Clarified the warnings for 'Playlist Tools Menu Entries' (listener and CMD) when the required components are installed but the feature has not been enabled;
 		cha:	Opening the contextual menu now first selects the track at mouse position if